 Mount Drive on your computer

-Eigen Drive supports WebDAV (RFC 4918), so you can mount any of your drives as a network volume on macOS or Windows.
-Files appear in Finder or File Explorer like a local folder — you can open, edit, and save them without going through the browser.
+Eigen Drive supports WebDAV (RFC 4918), so you can connect any of your drives as a network volume on macOS or Windows.
+Files appear in Finder or File Explorer like a local folder, so you can open, edit, and save them without going through the browser.

 Before you start